The Final Four (TV series)

 The Final Four is a Greek television talent show based on an Israeli format The Four.
 It began airing on ANT1 on October 6, 2019.

 Production

 The Final Four was often mentioned in January–February 2019 by the media as the new reality show on the Greek television.
-Even though no broadcaster had officially announce the show, ANT1 was the possible channel that would host the show.
+Even though no broadcaster had officially announced the show, ANT1 was the possible channel that would host the show.
 On June 13, 2019, it was announced with a trailer that ANT1 bought the rights for the show.

 "The Final Four" has been featured in USA, Brazil, Peru, Russia, Lithuania, Romania, Kazakhstan and Israel, recording record-breaking recordings on TV shows, and is expected to be shown in Spain.

 Auditions

 The producer auditions of the first season started on July 4, 2019, and ended on September 4, 2019.

 Format

 Beginning with the final, "The Final Four" counts backwards for the winner.
 Four determined and competitive contestants are preparing to fight to defend and keep their place in the biggest musical battle.
 Opposite them will find many talented contestants who will try singing to ... detract from them and take their place in the stage of "The Final Four".

 Every episode is a step closer to victory, and every week there is an overturn.
 Who makes it one of "The Final Four", to the win, and eventually win a contract with a big record company and also €50,000?